 Dr. Casalegno graduated magna cum laude from the University of California, San Diego, with a degree in biochemistry and cell biology.
 During her time at UCSD, she also studied abroad in the Bordeaux region of France, immersing herself in French culture and language.
-Later, she pursued her medical studies at the University of California, Davis, where she ran a student-run clinic for low-income and minority patients and was inducted into the Alpha Omega Alpha Medical Honor Society, an honor given only to the top 15% of all graduating physicians.
+Later, she pursued her medical studies at the University of California, Davis, where she ran a student-run clinic for low-income and minority patients and was inducted into the Alpha Omega Alpha Medical Honor Society.

 Her interest in human behavior led her to complete her psychiatry residency training at UCLA where she served as the chief resident of the whole training program.

-Dr. Casalegno specializes in treating various disorders with careful selection of psychotropic medications.
-She also has special interests in reproductive psychiatry and applying Cognitive Behavioral Therapy (CBT) to aggressively treat mood and anxiety disorders, including OCD.
+Dr. Casalegno specializes in treating various disorders with careful selection of psychotropic medications in combination with individual psychotherapy.
+She also has special interests in reproductive psychiatry, psychotic disorders, and applying psychodynamically-informed Cognitive Behavioral Therapy (CBT) to aggressively treat mood and anxiety disorders, including OCD.

-Dr. Casalegno is a member of the Volunteer Clinical Faculty at UCLA and is an attending physician in the Psychosis Clinic.
+Dr. Casalegno is a member of the Volunteer Clinical Faculty at UCLA where she is an attending physician in the Psychosis Clinic.
 She is also a board member of the UCLA Psychiatric Clinical Faculty Association (PCFA).